 The Cultural Factor

-I find that culture is a bigger factor than gender when it comes to openness to psychic skills and there being a spirit world.
+I find that culture is a bigger factor than gender when it comes to openness to the spiritual world.

 For example, in our Western society, there is a great focus on logic and reason – I find that the British in general are more closed to the idea of intuition than other cultures, such as Indian or Arab cultures.

-I had a lot of Saudi Arabian males in my class and I was surprised to find that all of them believed in ghosts and the spirit world (which they called ‘djinn’ in Arabic.)
-They were of course Muslim and when I did some research on this concept of ‘djinn’, I found that the Koran says the djinn are a race of spirit beings who exist on Earth alongside human beings.
-It seemed very similar to the concept of astral entities or ghosts that I wrote about recently.
+I had a lot of Saudi Arabian males in my class and I was surprised to find that all of them believed in the spirit world, and in ghosts (which they called djinn in Arabic.)
+They were, of course, Muslim and when I did some research on this concept of ‘djinn’, I found that the Koran says the djinn are a race of spirit beings who exist on Earth alongside human beings.
+It seemed very similar to the concept of earthbound spirits or ghosts that I wrote about recently.

 So, all of the men in my class were open to the idea of the paranormal and the spirit world, which was unexpected.
 They also seemed to accept that some people can contact the dead.
 It was unusual for me to encounter a whole roomful of people who believed in this.
-This showed me that openness to subjects such as intuitive development/ the spirit world/the paranormal has a cultural element that doesn’t have a lot to do with gender.
+This showed me that openness to subjects such as the paranormal has a cultural element that doesn’t have to have a lot to do with gender.

 But I digress a little with this point – I don’t know if those Saudi guys were more intuitive than the average western male, simply because they believed in ghosts.